Systems-oriented design

 Systems-oriented design (SOD) uses system thinking in order to capture the complexity of systems addressed in design practice.
 The main mission of SOD is to build the designers' own interpretation and implementation of systems thinking.
 SOD aims at enabling systems thinking to fully benefit from design thinking and practice and design thinking and practice to fully benefit from systems thinking.
 SOD addresses design for human activity systems and can be applied to any kind of design problem ranging from product design and interaction design through architecture to decision-making processes and policy design.

 SOD is a variation in the pluralistic field of Systemic Design.
-It is one of the most practice and design-oriented versions of relating and merging systems thinking and design.
+It is one of the most practical and design-oriented versions of relating and merging systems thinking and design.

 Background

 Design is getting more and more complex for several reasons, for example, due to globalisation, need for sustainability, and the introduction of new technology and increased use of automation.
 Many of the challenges designers meet today can be considered wicked problems.
 The characteristics of a wicked problem include that there is no definitive formulation of the problem and that the solutions are never true or false but rather better or worse.
 A traditional problem-solving approach is not sufficient in addressing for such design problems.
 SOD is an approach that addresses the challenges the designer faces when working with complex systems and wicked problems, providing tools and techniques which make it easier for the designer to grasp the complexity of the problem at hand.
 With a systems-oriented approach towards design, the designer acknowledges that the starting point for the design process is constantly moving and that "every implemented solution is consequential.
 It leaves "traces" that cannot be undone." (see Rittel and Webber's 5th property of wicked problems).

 Designers are well suited to work with complexity and wicked problems for several reasons: